jaeksoft/opensearchserver/src/doc/en/documentation/tutorials/crawling_a_database.md

 ![Configuring the renderer](database_renderer_2.png)

 The first two lines are `SNIPPET`, the other ones are `FIELD`.
-We want here to display the `dateCrawl` and `id` fields for testing purpose.
+We'll run a test where we display the `dateCrawl` and `id` fields.

-In order to be able to choose fields from the list `Field / Snippet` you will have to first create the renderer (click "Create") with a query template chosen in list `Request name` (in the first sub-tab), and then edit it again (click "Edit" in the list of renderers and come back to the `Fields` tabs).
+In order to choose fields from the list `Field / Snippet`, first create the renderer (click `Create`) with a query template chosen from the `Request name` list (in the first sub-tab).
+Then edit it again (click `Edit` in the list of renderers and come back to the `Fields` tabs).

 **CSS Style**

-Configure some customized CSS to enhance the display:
+Now for some CSS code to beautify the results:

 ```css
 body { font-family: Arial, sans-serif; background:#efedea; color:rgb(124, 112, 94); }